yassnemo/brain-quest/README.md

-# README.md

-# Quiz Application
+# BrainQuest

-## Description
-This application presents quizzes to users, tracks scores, and provides feedback.
+An application that presents quizzes to users, tracks scores, and provides feedback.

 ## Technologies
 - Django